 The traits commonly appear as follows:

-• Worn out by friendships: Tries to maintain social circles but finds interaction confusing and draining.
+- Worn out by friendships: Tries to maintain social circles but finds interaction confusing and draining – every conversation requires conscious effort that peers seem to expend effortlessly.

-• Heightened emotional responses: Experiences intense mood swings, shutdowns, or outbursts tied to sensory overload or stress.
+- Heightened emotional responses: Experiences intense mood swings, shutdowns, or outbursts tied to sensory overload or social stress – often misread as teenage drama or emotional immaturity.

-• Uncertain self-identity: Feels different but can’t pinpoint why; may adopt different personas in various settings.
+- Uncertain self-identity: Feels different but can’t pinpoint why; may adopt different personas in different settings, leaving them unsure of who they actually are.

-• Coping through routines: Uses repetitive behaviors, rituals, or familiar structures to self-soothe.
+- Coping through routines: Uses repetitive behaviors, rituals, or familiar structures to self-soothe – a playlist that must be listened to in order, a specific route home, a pre-exam ritual.

-• Uneven school performance: Excels in certain subjects but struggles with time management, organization, and adapting to change.
+- Uneven school performance: Excels in certain subjects (often those with clear rules and correct answers) but struggles with time management, organization, and adapting to change.

 Signs of Borderline Autism in Adults (20s and Beyond)

 By adulthood, individuals often rely on structure and self-management.
-While they may function well outwardly, challenges often persist internally.
+While they may function well outwardly, challenges often persist internally – sometimes invisibly, until something breaks the equilibrium.

 The borderline autism in adults typically manifests in: